-Effective July 1, 2021, Christel House Academy, Inc. relocated the operations of Christel House Academy South and DORS South from the CHI owned facility located at 2717 S. East St. to the Indianapolis Public Schools owned Manual High School building (Manual) located at 2405 Madison Avenue, both in Indianapolis, Indiana.
-The Manual facility is provided to the Academy rent free under an Innovation School Agreement.
-Accordingly, the lease entered into between CHI and the Academy for the Christel House Academy South facility terminated on June 30, 2021.
+Effective July 1, 2021, CH Indianapolis relocated the operations of Christel House Academy South and DORS South from the CHI owned facility located at 2717 S. East St. to the Indianapolis Public Schools owned Manual High School building (Manual) located at 2405 Madison Avenue, both in Indianapolis, Indiana.
+The Manual facility is provided to CH Indianapolis rent free under an Innovation School Agreement.
+Accordingly, the lease entered into between CHI and CH Indianapolis for the Christel House Academy South facility terminated on June 30, 2021.
 This facility was sold on June 28, 2022, yielding net proceeds after closing costs of \$6,564.